-Interview - Isabel and Imogen Greenberg chat Athena: Goddess of Wisdom and War
+Interview - Isabel and Imogen Greenberg chat Athena: Goddess of Wisdom and War - Comics for the win!

 We love graphic novels here at Imagining History, even better when those graphic novels tie in to our other love; history.
 Fun fact segue time: the reason that I became so interested in learning about history was all down to the Asterix and Obelix comic books.
 Watching super-powered Gaul's punch Roman Legionaries out of their sandals was undoubtedly one of the highlights of my childhood.
 That and obsessively collecting outrageously priced ThunderCats stickers for my sticker album.